-- · payments of interest and principal on our long-term and short-term debt; - · capital expenditures to maintain our facilities; - · capital expenditures to increase our development and production of natural gas; - · loans and equity infusions to our subsidiaries, particularly in our unregulated power generation unit; and - · payments of dividends to our shareholders.
+- payments of interest and principal on our long-term and short-term debt; - capital expenditures to maintain our facilities; - capital expenditures to increase our development and production of natural gas and to increase our power generation and other assets; - · loans and equity infusions to our subsidiaries, particularly in our unregulated power generation unit; and - · payments of dividends to our shareholders.

-We expect the extent of cash infusions to our subsidiaries to be contingent upon opportunities for future development projects, which are discretionary in nature and for which we have no commitments at this time.
+We expect cash infusions to our subsidiaries to be contingent upon opportunities for future development projects, which are discretionary in nature and for which we have no commitments at this time.
 The deployment of our capital for new power generation and other projects will in part be determined by our ability to find projects that meet our investment criteria and other requirements.

-At March 31, 2003, we had approximately \$51 million of credit available under our revolving credit facilities.
-We also had approximately \$69 million of cash.
-Our subsidiaries are restricted from distributing a total of approximately \$39 million of our \$69 million in cash under the terms of various credit facilities which require those subsidiaries to maintain minimum levels of cash, working capital or debt service funds.
+At March 31, 2003, we had approximately \$68 million of cash.
+Our subsidiaries are restricted from distributing a total of approximately \$37 million of our \$68 million in cash under the terms of various credit facilities which require those subsidiaries to maintain minimum levels of cash, working capital or debt service funds.